aedera/anc2vec/README.md

 features used to build the embeddings of GO terms.
 Note that `builder` is called with additional parameters indicating the dimensionality of the embeddings (`embedding_sz`) and the number of optimization steps used for embedding building (`num_epochs`).
-As previously shown, the output `es` is a Python dictionary mapping GO terms to embeddings.
+The embeddings built by `builder` are stored in `es`, which a Python dictionary mapping GO terms to their corresponding embeddings.

 Please check the examples below for more information about this functionality.